Conditions That Mimic Parkinson’s Disease

-Parkinson disease is a complex progressive neurological disease involving the loss of neurons in a part of the brain called the “substantia nigra.”
+Parkinson’s Disease is a complex progressive neurological disease involving the loss of neurons in a part of the brain called the “substantia nigra.”
 This results in a reduction in the amount of dopamine, a chemical messenger or neurotransmitter.
-When this important chemical in the brain is depleted, the symptoms of Parkinson’s disease develop.
+When this important chemical in the brain is depleted, the symptoms of Parkinson’s Disease develop.

-Non-motor symptoms vary from person-to-person and more so than the motor symptoms.
-They can include, low-blood pressure, constipation, speech difficulties , depression, Fatigue, Sleep problems, osteoporosis etc
+Non-motor symptoms vary from person to person, more so than motor symptoms.
+They can include:

 Initially, Parkinson’s disease causes physical symptoms.
 Problems with cognitive function, including forgetfulness and difficulty with concentration, may arise later.
 As the disease gets worse with time, many people develop dementia, which causes profound memory loss and makes it difficult to maintain relationships with others.

 If you have Parkinson’s Disease and dementia, eventually you will be faced with great difficulty living by yourself.
 Dementia will likely affect your ability to care for yourself, even if your current experience of Parkinson’s Disease still means you can physically perform daily tasks.
 In these circumstances, we recommend seeking daily support from loved ones or professional carers who will be able to help you go about each day with less difficulty and confusion.

 When facing the challenges of Parkinsonian Dementia, making informed decisions about your healthcare becomes paramount.
 In this endeavour, Dementech stands as a beacon of excellence in the field of neurodegenerative disorders.
 Our commitment to providing world-class care is underpinned by a team of specialists at the forefront of their field, armed with industry-leading technology that ensures swift and precise diagnoses, often with results available within just 48 hours.